About Me

 University of Toronto, Ontario Institute for Studies in Education (OISE) (Toronto, remote), 2025

-Master of Education, Curriculum and Pedagogy, Digital Technologies in Education, GPA 4.0
+Master of Education, Curriculum and Pedagogy (GPA: 4.0)

-Select Courses: Instructional design, blended learning, curriculum and pedagogy, AI for education, research methods.
+Select Courses: Instructional design, foundations of curriculum and pedagogy, AI for education, research methods, global governance in education, gender and education, education in emergencies, peacebuilding education

 Columbia University, School of International and Public Affairs (SIPA) (New York), 1997